North Carolina Nursing License Renewal & Licensing Guide

 Continuing Competence Requirements

-To renew or reinstate your North Carolina nursing license, you must complete one of the following options before renewal — no grace period or exceptions apply:
+To renew your North Carolina nursing license, you must complete one of the approved Continuing Competence options before your expiration date.
+Common options include:

 How to Renew NC Nursing License